eindiran/smbus3/README.md

 bus.close()
 ```

-## Example 1b: Read a byte using 'with'
+### Example 1b: Read a byte using `with`

-This is the very same example but safer to use since the smbus will be closed automatically when exiting the with block.
+This is the very same example but safer to use since the `SMBus` object will be closed automatically when exiting the `with` block.

 ```python
 from smbus3 import SMBus